 This pushed Promenade and 2 Anastasias to the top.
 These designs specifically.

-If you haven’t noticed, indigo and rattan is everywhere.
+If you haven’t noticed, indigo and rattan are everywhere.
 Anthropologie, Urban Outfitters, Imogene + Willie, Instagram…boho is trending big time.
 This being the One Room Challenge, I decided to really spread my interior design wings.
 I wanted to think beyond the trend.
 Challenge accepted.
 West Elm happened to be running a mega sale on the blush chair of velvety goodness that I had been eyeballing for a year.
-I stared at the Anastasia for a couple minutes before purchasing and just knew she could handle blush.
-Going on pure gut instinct, I crossed my fingers (because I hadn’t seen the chair in person and nor did I have a color swatch) that I was right, dropped the chair into my shopping cart and pressed Complete Purchase.
+I stared at the Anastasia for a couple of minutes before purchasing and just knew she could handle blush.
+Going on pure gut instinct, I crossed my fingers (because I hadn’t seen the chair in person and nor did I have a color swatch) that I was right, dropped the chair into my shopping cart, and pressed Complete Purchase.

 A couple of weeks later the chair was delivered.
 I did a little dance on Anastasia.
 My gut was right, and everything was coming together despite my shift in direction.
 I added in a few more hits of pink along with different shades of blue and navy and creams and whites.
 I really think any of the Loloi Rugs that were in contention could have worked.
 They do a great job with their designs and colorways which makes their rugs quite versatile.
 They are innovative, have an eye for design, and produce truly distinctive rugs.
 Handcrafted goodness.
 Oh!
 And an added bonus, they just added pillows and throws into the game.
 I think I died and went to textile heaven.